yehia67/documentation/trinity/0.1/how-to-guides/create-deep-link.md

     ```

     :::info:
-    You can't add spaces to the message in deep links.
+    You currently can't add spaces to the message in deep links.
     :::